WengLab-InformaticsResearch/PubMed-RCT-Outcome-Extraction/README.md

 ## License

-Copyright Weng Lab at Columbia University, 2023.
+Copyright (c) 2023 Weng Lab at Columbia University

 Distributed under the terms of the [MIT](https://github.com/bionlplab/medtext/blob/master/LICENSE) license, EvidenceOutcomes is free and open-source.